-Study techniques work great to boost your learning, productivity, and focus ability.
+Study techniques are powerful tools to enhance your learning, productivity, and focus.
 The best part?
-You enjoy your studies more.
+They make studying more enjoyable!

-A lot of research has also shown that students who use study techniques not only study better but also achieve better grades compared to those who don’t use any techniques at all.
+Research shows that students who apply study techniques not only learn more effectively but also achieve higher grades compared to those who don’t use any strategies.

-In this article, I’m going to break down 17 Study Techniques that are scientifically proven and worth trying during your study sessions.
+In this article, I’ll break down 17 scientifically proven study techniques that you can try to boost your study sessions.

 17 Scientifically Proven Study Techniques: